stefanspringer1/SwiftXML/README.md

 ## Properties of the library

 The library reads XML from a source into an XML document instance, and provides methods to transform (or manipulate) the document, and others to write the document to a file.
-(The reading of a JSON source into a XML document structure is also implemented, but currently only in experimental state.)
+(The reading of a JSON source into an XML document structure is also implemented, but currently only in experimental state.)

 ### Manipulation of an XML document